wasilukowa/nawykownik/README.md

 # Nawykownik App :)

-Application as of 07/10/2020 still needs to be finished (work in progress) but most of the functionality is done and Habbit Tracker can be used to track your Good Habits :)
+Application as of 08/10/2020 still needs to be finished (work in progress) but most of the functionality is done and Habbit Tracker can be used to track your Good Habits :)  Last thing that was added to the project - light and dark theme of the app :)

 Demo can be found here:
 https://wasilukowa.github.io/nawykownik/#/